 St Mary’s all-weather lifeboat is situated on one of over 100 islands in the Isles of Scilly, lying 28 miles from Land’s End.
-The station has a remarkable history of bravery with 56 awards for gallantry being presented to the crews.
+The station has a remarkable history of bravery, with 56 awards for gallantry being presented to the crews over its 170 year history.

 See more news for St Mary's Lifeboat Station